PlasmaHH/vdb/README.md

 The second version takes an address and a typename.
 It will then extract the same information as `pahole` does and then colour that specific memory always with these annotations.
 If then you use hexdump to dump a variable without a specified size, it will be able to automatically take that size and dumps only that object.

+The third version will take just the varname and tries to annotate that.
+The special varname frame can be used to try to include all variables in the current frame.

 ![](img/hd.annotate.png)